RebelGuy/chat-mate/readme.md

 For more info about each project, refer to the project's Readme file.

+Streamers are encouraged to peruse the [Streamer Guide](./docs/streamer-guide.md) for more info on how to use ChatMate.

 Want to contribute?
 Check out the [contribution guide](./docs/contributing.md) for more info.

 ## Running ChatMate locally